Freshman applicants should be one of the following:

 - Admission is competitive and students are encouraged to apply early.

-- To apply, please use either UT's paper (PDF) or online application, the Common Application or Universal College Application.
+- To apply, please use either UT's paper (PDF), online application, the Common Application or the Coalition Application.

 - Applications are evaluated for fall, spring and summer terms on a rolling basis.
 Students are notified of their status once all documents have been received for fall terms as follows: